vicb/bsmSelect/README.md

   * Keeps original select multiple visible so that you can monitor live changes made to it when debugging.
   * Default: false

+* extractLabel:

+  * A function to compute the list element name from the option object
+  * Default: extract the option html

 ### Text Labels ###

 * title